Asset Tap

 # With realistic delays

-Note: Mock mode returns generic responses regardless of which provider or model you select.
+Mock mode redirects all API requests to a local server that returns synthetic data (test images and 3D models).
 It validates the pipeline and configuration plumbing, not provider-specific response parsing.
 To verify a custom provider's response format, test against the real API.

 Complete Flag Reference